autocaster/autocaster/README.md

 This script is for sequential, seamless, looped playback of Youtube or any other web-hosted videos parsed and fetched from any amount of user selected channels, including RSS sources.

+There are two main steps in Autocsater's work: 1.
+Extract a direct mp4 link to a video from user-defined playlists (standard Youtube playlists or any other RSS source) 2.
+Send the video link for playback to a video player (different for each OS) and go to step 1 once it's over.

 Autocaster will remember played videos and won't repeat itself.

 User can select how old/recent videos should be.
 Filtering by video title is also available.